 How To Use Worship Backgrounds in Your Church

 Now that you know what you’re looking for, here are some details on how to use these worship backgrounds in your church.
 A good way of implementing them is by creating a PowerPoint presentation of a whole sermon.
 This way, you can integrate specific hymns and worship songs with specific background choices.
-It’s very simple to change a PowerPoint background on either PC or Mac, and you can set the same still or moving image to certain slides.
+It’s very simple to change a PowerPoint background on either PC or Mac, and you can set the same still or move images to certain slides.
 Or, you can have certain lyrics fade in and out in time with the music.
 This is why you should always play back your presentation before the service if it is timed to a particular worship song or hymn.
 This way, you can ensure not just that the worship background works, but that the tempo and integration of the text are appropriate for your congregation and the speed of the song.
 Another great way of using worship backgrounds is projecting a background before and after each service.
 If done properly, like combining it with a church banner, your congregation will come to recognize this background as a symbol of your church and a sign that worship is occurring.
 This is a great way to involve individuals within your church community and to emphasize the togetherness of your congregation at the beginning and end of every worship service.

 Using Worship Backgrounds to Designate Worship Events

 Worship backgrounds are also a great way of making each service unique, as they can change for each depending on the content and the hymns and worship songs being used.
 They are therefore ideal for certain celebrations, such as Christmas sermons, Easter or Palm Sunday.
 You can use a worship background that adopts a bright red and green color palette for Christmas, or yellow as a symbol of the hay Jesus was born in.
 With worship backgrounds, it’s important to get creative.
 Think about how you can connect a background to a particular message.